Shola-Ayeotan/Global-Economic-Scorecard-with-Time-Series/README.md

 # Global Economic Scorecard: Time Series Forecasting with Holt-Winters and ARIMA models

 ## Overview
-Within this project, an elaborate statistical and visual exploration of global economic trends was conducted using data from the World Bank's World Development Indicators.
-The goal was to uncover patterns and relationships in economic indicators across various countries and continents.
+An in-depth and thorough exploration of global economic trends using data obtained from the World Bank's World Development Indicators.
+Using a combination of statistical and visual analysis, patterns and relationships in economic indicators across countries and continents were meticulously uncovered.
+The aim was to provide a comprehensive understanding of the complex nature of global economics, and to identify trends and correlations that could inform decision-making processes across a range of industries and fields.

 ## Objectives
 - Investigate the global impact of governance on economic prosperity.